Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 changefreq

 Refers to the frequency with which the content changes.
-You can use a function to generate it dynamically according to attributes of the object itself or leave it fixed.
+You can use a function to generate it dynamically according to attributes of the object itself or leave it as a fixed value.

 # app/sitemaps.py